PiotrJustyna/drakon-renderer/dev-log.md

 # 2024-09-24

 Just finished rewriting the layout algorithm.
-It took a while but it addresses the problem of removed icons still having effect on their (still present) dependents' positions.
+It took a while but it addresses the problem of the removed icons still having effect on their (still present) dependents' positions.

 The process of rewriting that algorithm took a good degree of work and time, but as a bonus I was able to delete the ghc package as a dependency.